 National Institute of Diabetes and Digestive and Kidney Diseases Weight-control Information Network

-A brochure, Fit for Two: Tips for Pregnancy is available.
+A publication, Health Tips for Pregnant Women, is available.

 National Institute on Alcohol Abuse and Alcoholism